Knack MCP Server

 Authentication

-- You log in using your Knack Builder credentials (the email and password you use to sign in to your Knack Dashboard at
+- You log in using your Knack Builder account credentials (the email and password you use to sign in to your Knack Dashboard at

 dashboard.knack.com). - You approve the authorization — a consent screen confirms that the tool will be granted access to manage your app's schema.